ngenator/aws-mfa/README.md

 ## Features

   * Stores generated credentials in your credentials file for reuse
-  * Expiration is stored in the credentials file to prevent unnecessary refreshes (can be overridden with `--force`)
+  * Expiration is stored in the credentials file to prevent unnecessary refreshes (can be overridden with `-f/-force`)
   * Stores your mfa serial in the credentials file
   * Customizable suffix for the "permanent" credentials
   * Customizable duration (within the limits of STS)